rninne/SNCPOW/README.md

 SNCPOW! cuts the copy-paste-update out of managing your business rules, script includes, ui macros etc.

-SNCPOW! allows you to use your own script editor, and
+SNCPOW! allows you to use your own text editor, and seamlessly update scripts at the same time.

 SNCPOW! will watch a folder of scripts for changes and send the changes to the Service-Now instance of your choice.

+Bottom line, you save a local copy of a script, SNCPOW! pushes it to your instance.

 ###Here's how it works:
 #####This server requires the JSON webservices plugin to be turned on in your Service-Now instance.